t-park1112/We-Have-No-Idea/2 Report/What is Scrum.md

     development process and for individual sprints, progress of work completed can be tracked and compared to the planned rate of work completed.
 This is an effective way of measuring and tracking the team’s current speed of progress, so as to have development step it up accordingly.
+(2016)

 Disadvantages of Scrum
 ----------------------

--   Restricted team sizes - Team sizes between 3 to 9 members saves the members the loss of productivity and interaction between members with less than 3 members and the sheer amount of coordination and complexity involved with teams with more than 9 members.
+-   Restricted team sizes - Team sizes of between 3 to 9 members saves the members the loss of productivity and interaction between members with less than 3 members and the sheer amount of coordination and complexity involved with teams with more than 9 members.
 (Schwaber, Sutherland, 2013)